Madan-A/Hand-Gesture-Recognition/README.md

    gestures and can be used for applications like virtual controls, sign language recognition, and human-computer interaction.

    Features:
-      •	Real-time hand tracking using MediaPipe Hands
+      •	Real-time hand tracking using MediaPipe Hands.
-      •	Deep learning-based gesture classification using a CNN model
+      •	Deep learning-based gesture classification using a CNN model.
-      •	Fast and efficient processing with OpenCV
+      •	Fast and efficient processing with OpenCV.

    Technologies Used: